Support may be needed throughout the course of a life-limiting illness.

 At Willowbrook all carers and family members of patients can access Family Support.
 We take seriously trying to support those who support the patient.
 We make sure that carers receive care that meets their individual needs, whether this is spiritual, emotional and psychological or practical support.
 Where those needs cannot be met within the Hospice, we will signpost you or make a referral to other agencies if required.

-One to one support is provided by the Family Support Therapist where a confidential listening ear is offered and a safe space in which to talk about what is happening to you.
+One to one support or family support is offered and a safe quiet space in which to talk about what is happening to you along with a confidential listening ear is available.
 Carers may have many difficult decisions and adjustments to make throughout the course of their loved one’s illness.
 Advice may be given on caring for yourself without feeling selfish or guilty about it.
 This will then help you to keep on caring.

 Support will normally be offered for six individual sessions, each lasting an hour.
 Sessions take place at the Hospice and at The Living Well.
 Telephone support is also available if required.